 Knowledge, Monsters and Wisdom

 About the Author

-Laura Hartman is a former English teacher.
-Currently she is a Marketing Specialist for Status Solutions in Westerville, Ohio, where she calls upon her years of experience in the classroom to aid the company’s mission of protecting the vulnerable and preventing violence in schools.
+Laura Hartman is a former middle and high school English teacher.
+Currently, she is the Director of Community Engagement for Status Solutions and Status Solutions Network in Westerville, Ohio, where she calls upon her years of experience in the classroom to aid the company’s mission of protecting the vulnerable and preventing violence in schools.

+Knowledge, Monsters and Wisdom